FormerSoldier/clean-code-start-2021-6-24-3-44-21-231/src/main/java/com/tw/academy/basic/$7_long_method/readme.md

 **4. Long Method**
 there are many function logic in the printReceipt
-- extract calculate totSalesTax to a method
+- extract calculate totSalesTax to a method calculateTotSalesTax
+- extract calculate allTotalAmount to a method calculateAllTotalAmount